 It didn’t take long for the ends of the thread to start to fray and split apart though.
 I was using just a forearm’s length to start with, too.
 I’d definitely recommend shorter strands with this brand.

 That said, it didn’t pill or split in the middle, just at the ends.
 Which compared to say, DMC Light Effects is quite the feat.

 Lecien Cosmo Seasons

 I then worked with the Cosmo Seasons 8024.
 My design didn’t have very many stitches, so you don’t see all the variegation but it sure is subtle.
-This is a bit more visible in my Skyrim Constellations SAL (only on Patreon), as that’s what I originally bought these for.
+This is a bit more visible in my Skyrim Constellations SAL, as that’s what I originally bought these for.
 This shows off the color variegation much better, I think.

 Cosmo Seasons are pretty standard cotton, and do feel softer than most over-dyed / variegated threads I’ve worked with.
 They also seem more vibrant than some of their counterparts.
 I mainly love their wide selection of colors though, making it very easy to substitute a variegated Cosmo Seasons into almost any project.

 Next up I did the back stitch and french knots in Nishikiito Nishiki 04.
 The back stitch went on pretty cleanly.
 It did twist up a bit, so I had to use my needle as a laying tool as I pulled it through to keep it straight.
 But still quite basic.